 Along with your foreign-born spouse, children of the spouse may also be eligible to receive permanent residency in the U.S. The children must be unmarried and under 21 years old.
 If you are the U.S. citizen step-parent, each child will need a separate I-130 which should be submitted with the parent’s application.

 As going through the process to gain permanent residency through marriage can be long and complex, it is wise to seek the guidance of an experienced immigration lawyer.
 Many people ask if they can do these cases on their own and it is strongly cautioned that they do not.
-As of September 11, 2018, USCIS issued a policy memorandum that applies to applies to all applications, petitions, and requests, with the exception of DACA.
+As of September 11, 2018, USCIS issued a policy memorandum that applies to all applications, petitions, and requests, with the exception of DACA.
 It has given full discretion to immigration officers to deny incomplete and ineligible applications and petitions submitted for immigration benefits.
 As such, if you submit an application without all of the required documentation, USCIS can deny your case and keep the filing fees that you paid as a result.
 As such, an immigration attorney can handle your case competently from beginning to end in order to ensure that you get the results you want.
 To learn more about getting permanent residency through marriage or for help with your case, contact the immigration lawyers at Johnson & Masumi.